On this page:

 Budgets should provide the sponsor with an accurate assessment of all cost items and cost amounts that are deemed necessary and reasonable to carry out your project.
 They should be based upon your description or the statement of work.
 Budget justification provides more in-depth detail and reason for each cost and is often considered by reviewers as a good indicator of the feasibility of the research.

 A research budget contains both direct costs and indirect costs (overhead), but the level of detail varies from sponsor to sponsor.
-The first step in developing your budget is to read carefully the guidelines of a funding opportunity.
+The first step in developing a budget is to carefully read the guidelines of the funding opportunity being pursued.

-There is no magic formula available to develop a budget.
-Here are basic steps to develop a good budget.
+There is no magic formula available for developing a budget but there are some basic steps to follow in order to develop an accurate budget:

 - Define project tasks, timelines and milestones and determine the actual resources and costs required to complete these.
 Consider whether contingencies are needed (and confirm they are eligible expenses).